 Fig 5.
-View along Wood Gardens
+Viewalong Wood Gardens

-stone walling or timber ranch style fences.
-The land to the rear of the site is covered by Woodland and contains disused settling tanks from an old dye mill which was previously on the adjoining site.
+site to the bottom of about 7 meters.
+The existing surrounding properties to the North and East are mainly 2 storey houses in size and the existing boundary fences generally consist of stone walling or timber ranch style fences with a strong perimeter of green tree growth.
+The land to the south / bottom of the site is covered by Woodland and contains disused settling tanks from an old dye mill, which was previously on the adjoining site.

-The houses surrounding the site consist of a mix of brick (some 30's, some 70-80's) as well as render and stone.
+The houses surrounding the site on Swallow House Lane and Wood Gardens, mainly consist of a mix of brick (some 30's, some 70-80's) as well as render and stone.